abista7/SoftwareDevelopmentGroupPROJECT/application/README.md

 django/ : our backend framework

-django/lingo : our Django project
+django/lingomingo: our Django project

-django/lingo/mainapp : the main Django app, all site related backend files shall reside here
+django/mainapp : the main Django app, all site related backend files shall reside here

-django/lingoenv : virtual environment for Unix like system

-django/venv_win : virtual environment for Windows
+django/mainapp/static/: static files such as js/css resides here, can be collected for deployment by running ```./manage.py collectstatic``` in production set up

-doing/tempaltes/mainapp : template html files for our front end team
+django/tempaltes/mainapp : template html files for our front end team